przemek83/data-explorer-python/README.md

 Such a simple and strict format of data was used for simplicity of parsing.

 # Tox
-For static analysis and testing, the Tox tool is used in Python 3.7 and Python 3.11 environments.
+For static analysis and testing, the Tox tool is used in Python 3.8, 3.11 and 3.12 environments.
 The following tools are added for each Tox run:
 + flake8
 + mypy
 + pylint
-+ prospector
 + bandit
 + pytest code coverage report